Streamerbot/docs/streamerbot/3.api/1.sub-actions/speakerbot/speak.md

   ::

   ::field{name="Silent" type=Toggle}
-  Play the TTS silently
+  Processes the TTS only

-  Can be used with the delay option if you want to wait before the TTS is finished, but don't have the audio.
+  Enabling this will cause Speaker.bot to only process the TTS, and not play it.
+The `speechFile` argument will contain the full path to the processed audio file that can be played either in OBS, or using the Play Sound sub-action.
   ::

   ::field{name="Delay" type=Toggle}
-  Wait for TTS to complete before continuuing execution of the current action
+  Wait for TTS to be processed and finish playing before continuing execution of the current action.
+There is a hard limit of 30s on a timeout to prevent stuck queues.
   ::

   ::field{name="Message" type=Text required}